3DCoded/3MS/docs/setup/config.md

 ## Distances

 There are many key distances to set up in Happy Hare firmware.
+All the distance parameters are located in `mmu_parameters.cfg`.

 ### Homing Endstop